Skip to main content

 The Polio Eradication and Endgame Strategic Plan

 The continuation of well-funded international cooperation will be key to protecting and extending this progress.
-Since 2013, Bloomberg Philanthropies has committed $225 million to support the Polio Eradication and Endgame Strategic Plan, a comprehensive strategy for ending the disease.
-Investments in stopping polio have also helped to improve the overall health of communities, which are using the new knowledge and infrastructure to also help fight other diseases, strengthen immunization, and deliver other health services.
+Since 2013, Bloomberg Philanthropies has provided support for the Polio Eradication and Endgame Strategic Plan, a comprehensive strategy for ending the disease.
+Investments in stopping polio have also helped improve the overall health of communities, which are using the new knowledge and infrastructure to fight other diseases, strengthen immunization, and deliver other health services.

 Top photo: A health worker administers polio vaccine to children during a three-day countrywide vaccination campaign in Peshawar, Pakistan.
 Photo credit: Shutterstock